-In this paper, we assumed that a set of documents to be summarized is given, and a set of questions, which corresponds to information need by a user, is also provided.
+In this paper, we assumed that a set of documents to be summarized is given as a result of IR, and a set of questions, which corresponds to information need by a user, is also provided.
+As for questions, it is a more natural situation where a user gives questions one by one in the interaction with a system, and according to the input the system gradually outputs a part of summary including an answer by taking account of relations to previously displayed parts of summary.
+In this paper, however, we suppose that questions are given all at once, as a primary approximation.
 Under the situation, 1) extraction of important part according to information need, 2) reduction of redundancy in documents, and 3) detection of difference among documents, are necessary for multi-document summarization.
 For those necessary functions, we adopt the following techniques.